blakemcbride/Stack360-Frontend/README.md

 Stack360.
 Together, let's drive innovation and excellence in business process management.

-Please help fund this project at [https://www.gofundme.com/stack360](https://www.gofundme.com/stack360)
+Please consider supporting this project at [https://www.gofundme.com/stack360](https://www.gofundme.com/stack360)

-For more information, contact:
+For more information, please contact:

 Blake McBride
 Email: blake@stack360.io

 Join us in this exciting new chapter for Stack360!

-Home for this project is [https://github.com/blakemcbride/Stack360-Frontend](https://github.com/blakemcbride/Stack360-Frontend)
+The home for this project is [https://github.com/blakemcbride/Stack360-Frontend](https://github.com/blakemcbride/Stack360-Frontend)